Dune: Part Three

-Dune: Part Three is an upcoming American epic space opera film directed by Denis Villeneuve, who co-wrote the screenplay with Jon Spaihts.
-Based on Frank Herbert's 1969 novel Dune Messiah, it is the sequel to Dune: Part Two (2024) and the third and final installment in Villeneuve's Dune film trilogy.
-Timothée Chalamet, Zendaya, Florence Pugh, Jason Momoa, Josh Brolin, Rebecca Ferguson and Anya Taylor-Joy all reprise their roles from the previous films, with Robert Pattinson joining the cast.
+Dune: Part Three is an upcoming epic space opera film co-produced and directed by Denis Villeneuve, who co-wrote the screenplay with Brian K. Vaughan.
+Based on the Dune novels by Frank Herbert, it is the sequel to Dune: Part Two (2024) and the final film in Villeneuve's Dune film trilogy.
+The film stars Timothée Chalamet, Zendaya, Jason Momoa, Florence Pugh, Rebecca Ferguson, Isaach de Bankolé, Charlotte Rampling, Anya Taylor-Joy, Robert Pattinson, and Javier Bardem.